tomaka/luawrapper/README.md

 `readVariable` can also be used to read a copy of the object.

 If you don't want to manipulate copies, you should write and read pointers instead of plain objects.
 Raw pointers, `unique_ptr`s and `shared_ptr`s are also supported.
-Functions that have been registered for a type also work with all pointers to this type.
+Functions that have been registered for a type also work with these.

 Note however that inheritance is not supported.
-You need to register all of a type's functions, even if you have already registered a type's parent's functions.
+You need to register all of a type's functions, even if you have already registered the functions of its parents.

 #### Reading lua code from a file